silinggg/data-sci-project/README.md

 # Predicting Hotel Booking Cancellations through Data Science

-> NTU Data Science Mini Project
-> Lab Group: TEL1_team 2
+> Lab Group: ECDS Team 11
-> Team Members: [Your Full Names]
+> Team Members: Madhumita, Onaya, Si Ling

 ---

-## 🎯 Motivation
+## About

-In this project, we aimed to solve the following problem:
+The SC1015 Data Science Mini Project focuses on predicting hotel booking cancellations by building predictive models based on a real-world dataset from a Portuguese hotel chain.

+Follow our project step-by-step, and explore these notebooks in the following order:

+1. #data-cleaning-and-preprocessing
+2. #exploratory-data-analysis-eda
+3. #feature-selection
+4. #model-building
+5. #model-evaluation-and-final-insights

+**Practical Motivation:**
+In the hospitality industry, booking cancellations are unavoidable and bound to happen for various reasons, which can cause significant operational and financial disruptions to hotels.
+They face challenges such as inefficient room allocations and loss of potential revenue opportunities.
+If, however, hotels could predict cancellations in advance (via data science), more proactive measures like pricing strategies, intelligently overbooking could be implemented for their benefit.

 **Problem Definition:**
-Clearly state what you're predicting/classifying/detecting (e.g., "We aim to predict the likelihood of hotel booking cancellations using customer behavior and reservation features.")
+Are we then able to predict hotel booking cancellations using machine learning based on selected customer and reservation attributes, and which model would predict it the best?

 **Dataset Used:**
-Briefly mention the dataset source and what it contains.

-**Why this problem matters:**
-Explain why this problem is interesting or valuable to solve.
+Kaggle hotel booking dataset with over 100000 samples.
+It contains features such as lead time, agent, customer type, deposit type, country, and more.

 ---

-## 🧹 Data Preparation
+## Data Preparation

 We performed the following data cleaning steps:

-- Removed missing values / imputed where necessary
+- Dropped missing values/imputed where necessary
 - Dropped irrelevant columns (e.g., booking ID, reservation status date)
-- Encoded categorical variables using LabelEncoder / OneHotEncoder
+- Encoded categorical variables
-- Handled class imbalance using [e.g., resampling, class weights]
+- Handled class imbalance using class weights
-- Selected top 5 features based on correlation to satisfy variable constraint
+- Selected the top 5 features based on correlation to satisfy the variable constraints

 ---

-## 📊 Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

-Here are some insights we derived from the dataset:

-- Insight 1: e.g., "Bookings with children are more likely to get cancelled."
-- Insight 2: e.g., "Lead time is positively correlated with cancellations."
-- Insight 3: e.g., "Certain countries have higher cancellation rates."

-We used:
+For EDA and data visualisations of relevant features, We used:
 - Heatmaps
 - Histograms
+- box plots
 - Correlation matrices
-- Groupby summaries

-> 🖼️ You can include some key EDA plots in a `plots/` folder or paste them into this README if small enough.

 ---

-## 🤖 Machine Learning Approach
+## Machine Learning Approach

 **Model Used:**
 We implemented and evaluated the following models: